 - A. AHFA will require each Responsible Owner of a Housing Credit Project to maintain records for each qualified Housing Credit building in the Project.
-These records must show, for each year in the compliance period, the information required by the record-keeping provisions contained in Section 1.42-5 (b) of the Treasury Regulations, incorporated herein by reference. - B. Each Ownership Entity must enter by the 15th day of each month all tenant events (move in, move out, transfer out, and recertification) into the AHFA DMS Authority Online (AHFA DMS) for the prior month.
+These records must show, for each year in the compliance period, the information required by the record-keeping provisions contained in Section 1.42-5 (b) of the Treasury Regulations, incorporated herein by reference. - B. Each Ownership Entity must enter by day 15 of each month all tenant events (move in, move out, transfer out, and recertification) into the AHFA DMS Authority Online (AHFA DMS) for the prior month, using the effective date for the current year tenant event.
+For example, an AHFA household file inspection conducted August 1 will need tenant events completed through June 30 and an AHFA household file inspection conducted August 16 will need tenant events completed through July 31.
 AHFA also recommends AHFA DMS users check the tenant data entered or imported for completeness and errors by using the Export Events feature.